Gloucestershire PEEL 2016

 The county houses royal residencies, the Allied Rapid Reaction Corps and GCHQ.
-These increase potential physical and cyber security threats and require the force to retain additional firearms capability.
+These increase potential physical and cyber security threats requiring the retention of additional firearms capability.

-The National Hunt Festival and Royal International Air Tattoo attract over 370,000 visitors to the county.
-It is a pilot site for annual badger culls which attract national protests.
-These events require mobilisation of significant local policing resources.
+The National Hunt Festival and Royal International Air Tattoo attract over 370,000 visitors.
+It is a site for annual badger culls.
+These events require mobilisation of significant policing resources.

-Gloucester City has rejuvenated commercial quays, an urban night-time economy and fast-growing ICT and finance sectors.
+The city of Gloucester has commercial quays, an urban night-time economy and fast-growing ICT and finance sectors.
 There are 3,300 miles of roads, incorporating the M5 corridor.
-The workforce is skilled and entrepreneurial with high self-employment and start-up rates.
-Student population exceeds 13,000.
+The student population exceeds 13,000.

-The annual budget for 2015/16 is £105m.
-Since 2011, the force has identified £30m savings to balance the budget including significant officer and staff reductions.
+The revenue budget for 2016/17 is £106.5m.
+Since 2011 £30m savings have been identified to balance budgets, including significant officer and staff reductions.

 Specialist functions – roads policing, major and organised crime capabilities – are delivered collaboratively with South West forces.

-The constabulary works in partnership to tackle gang violence, anti-social behaviour, and safeguard vulnerable people through Avenger Taskforce, Project Solace, and a Multi-Agency Safeguarding Hub.
+Local partnerships work to tackle gang violence, anti-social behaviour, and safeguarding vulnerable people through Avenger Taskforce, Project Solace, and a Multi-Agency Safeguarding Hub.